Scotland records huge increase in daily Covid cases

 She said on Friday that she could not rule anything out, but that no-one wanted to "go backwards" to even limited restrictions.

+Ms Sturgeon asked people to "tighten up again" on following all the current guidelines, get vaccinated and test themselves regularly.

+She added: "I hope we can get through this with all of us behaving sensibly and appropriately."

-The daily test positivity rate was 14.2%, up from 11.5% the previous day, and a record number of tests had been carried out on Thursday.
+The daily test positivity rate reported on Friday was 14.2%, up from 11.5% the previous day.

-However, Ms Sturgeon said that did not entirely explain the increase in case numbers.
+A record number of tests had been carried out on Thursday - but Ms Sturgeon said that did not entirely explain the increase in case numbers, which have doubled over the last seven days.

+"It's important to point out that case numbers are rising across the UK just now, but after a period of slower increases in Scotland the rise here is particularly sharp at the moment," she said.

+"That is possibly, at least in part, a reflection of the fact that our schools return earlier, with the increased interactions that come with that.

+Voluntary action now can help avoid more rules in the near future.
+That's Nicola Sturgeon's message for the weekend.

+The number of people in hospital with Covid has risen from 312 to 479 over the last week.

-There have been four further deaths, and 479 people were in hospital with recently confirmed Covid - a rise of 53.
-There was no change in the number of patients in intensive care, which stands at 47.
+There have been four further deaths, and no change in the number of patients in intensive care, which stands at 47.

-Deputy First Minister John Swinney has said the record number of cases is partly being fuelled by the return of schools after the summer holidays.
+When the previous record total of new cases - 5,021 - was reported on Wednesday, Deputy First Minister John Swinney said the rise was partly being fuelled by the return of schools.

-He was speaking after the previous record total - 5,021 new cases - was reported on Wednesday.
+Scottish schools returned from the summer holidays in mid-August, several weeks earlier than in the rest of the UK.

 The Scottish Secondary Teachers Association is calling for all secondary school pupils to be vaccinated.